lunalite/UITestLearning/README.md

 ## Updates

+### 17 August 2015 -
+* Changing to python wrapper for UI automator for the dump method
+* Using dump method of the current UI in order to `get_state()` of the current representation of the UI
+* Will be doing analysis on words crawled from many APKs so as to do learning on the button descriptions

 ### 15 August 2015
 * The UI Testing automation is done using [Appium framework](https://http://appium.io/)
 * Currently able to obtain all relevant elements within the Android application using just the APK file to run.